How To Apply for an EIN

 - Contact information

 The IRS' online EIN assistant provides an easy-to-follow process for the online application.
 You can apply online from Monday to Friday, 7 a.m.-10 p.m.
 EST.

 The assistant will guide you through the application process and provide links to other resources and information.
 For security reasons, you will be automatically logged out after 15 minutes.
 Each responsible individual can only apply for one EIN per day.

 You will instantly receive your EIN if you submit your online application to the IRS.
 Fax applications can take up to four business days for processing.
 For mailed applications, it takes four weeks.

 If you want to apply by fax or post, you must complete Form SS-4.

 With a better understanding of what an EIN is for, owners can start the application process.

 Individuals applying for an EIN must have a valid Taxpayer Identification Number (TIN).
-To be eligible, owners will need to provide a Social Security Number (SSN).
+Owners will need to provide a Social Security Number (SSN) to be eligible.
 Individuals can also use their Individual Taxpayer Identification Number (ITIN).
 Otherwise, they cannot apply.

 Having a Taxpayer Identification Number or SSN is not the only item owners need for EIN eligibility.
 The geography of the business also plays a role in the application process.
 The location of the business structure must be in the United States or U.S. Territories.